Electrical-Age/ElectricalAge/README.md

 The full list of contributors is [available here](https://github.com/Electrical-Age/ElectricalAge/graphs/contributors).

 ## LICENSE
 The source code of this mod is licensed under the LGPL V3.0 licence.
-See http://www.gnu.org/copyleft/lesser.html for more informations.
+See http://www.gnu.org/copyleft/lesser.html for more information.

 All graphics and 3D models are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.